Updated March 1, 2021

-During this liver flush and all through the spring try to incorporate dark leafy greens.
-Not only are they high in iron and fiber they help to flush out the toxins from the body.
-Try this recipe three times a week during your liver flush.
+During this liver flush and all through the spring, try to incorporate dark leafy greens.
+Not only are they high in iron and fiber, they help to flush out the toxins from the body.
+Try this recipe three times during the week of your liver flush.
 DON’T BE AFRAID OF YOUR GREEN VEGGIES!
 They are easy and quick to make.

 - Pick a leafy green: kale, collards, turnip greens, mustard greens, dandelions (or a combo).

 - Clean greens and break off the stem (you can just pull the leafy parts off of the thick stem).